bokkypoobah/GetStartedWithDevelopingInEthereum/README.md

 3. Obtain some Sepolia testnet ethers in your MetaMask accounts
 4. Set up a second MetaMask account and transfer some testnet ethers to your second account
 5. Use [https://remix.ethereum.org/](https://remix.ethereum.org/) to deploy your very own ERC-20 token to the Sepolia testnet.
 You can use [contracts/ERC20Token.sol](contracts/ERC20Token.sol) and customise with very own symbol and name
+6. Upload your ERC-20 token source code to https://sepolia.etherscan.io (source code validation)
-6. Perform some transactions on your ERC-20 token
+7. Perform some transactions on your ERC-20 token

 #### Exercise 1 - Step 5 - Deploy ERC-20 Token Contract